Tao Zhongwen: Biography

 Tao Zhongwen was born around 1481 in Huanggang Prefecture, located in northern China's Hubei Province.
 He held positions as an assistant official and storekeeper in Huangmei, Hubei, and Liaoyang, Liaodong.
 During this time, he became acquainted with Shao Yuanjie, a Taoist priest and the chief confidant of the Jiajing Emperor, who was knowledgeable in Taoist practices.
 In 1538, Shao recommended Tao to the Emperor as an expert in talismans, incantations, and exorcisms.
 Gradually, Tao gained the Emperor's trust and support.

 In 1539, the Emperor traveled to central China.
 Shao was too ill to accompany him and recommended Tao as his replacement.
 During the journey, Tao predicted a fire at the Emperor's temporary residence, which impressed the Emperor and earned him recognition and confidence in his abilities.
 Shao died shortly after, and Tao then took over as the Emperor's chief Taoist confidant, assuming Shao's position.
-He was appointed as the Taoist patriarch, head of all Taoist monasteries, and was responsible for keeping records of Taoist priests and monks.
-The following year, he was given the (honorary) title of minister of rites; his wife was also granted a high rank.
-Over time, he received all three titles of the "Three Excellencies", the honorary title "Pillar of the State", and in 1550, the title of Count of Gongcheng.
+He was appointed as the Taoist patriarch, head of all Taoist monasteries, (Note: He was granted the title of Immortal, Patriarch of Taoism of the State, and Chief Abbot of all Monasteries.) and was responsible for keeping records of Taoist priests and monks.
+In 1540, the heir apparent Zhu Zairui contracted smallpox, a disease that was often fatal during this period, but recovered rapidly.
+Historical accounts attributed his recovery to Tao's prayers and Taoist medical treatments.
+That same year, he was given the (honorary) title of minister of rites; his wife was also granted a high rank.
+Over time, he received all three titles of the "Three Solitaries", (Note: In 1540, he was granted the honorary title of junior guardian, followed by the titles of junior tutor and junior preceptor in 1544.) the honorary titles of grand master for splendid happiness and Pillar of the State, and in 1550, the title of Count of Gongcheng.
 He was able to secure the dismissal of a minister who had initially refused to receive him.
 (Note: It was Liu Tianhe, who served as minister of war from 1541 to 1542.)
 This was made possible through his strong alliance with Grand Secretary Yan Song.

-After the death of the heir apparent Zhu Zairui in 1549, the Emperor turned to Tao for support, believing in the effectiveness of his prayers and rituals.
+After Zhu Zairui's death in 1549, the Emperor turned to Tao for support, believing in the effectiveness of his prayers and rituals.
 Tao also gained favor with the Emperor by advising against appointing his third (and eldest surviving) son, Zhu Zaiji (who later became the Longqing Emperor after the Jiajing Emperor's death in 1567), as heir apparent, so as not to attract the attention of evil spirits.
 This advice suited the Jiajing Emperor, who did not wish to draw attention to his poor health by naming an heir and who preferred his fourth son, Zhu Zaizhen.